 372.340 [1955 c.80 §6; 1971 c.514 §40; repealed by 1971 c.727 §203]

 372.350 [1955 c.80 §7; repealed by 1971 c.514 §44 and 1971 c.727 §203]

-372.360 Board for consolidated district; appointment.
+372.360 Appointment of board for consolidated district.
 In an order of consolidation or merger of two or more districts, the county board:

 (1) Shall appoint, except as provided in subsection (2) of this section, five electors of the surviving or successor district as members of the first district board of the consolidated district.

 (2) May appoint, if there are fewer than 10 electors registered in the consolidated district, any owner of land within the district who is also an elector of the state as defined in ORS 246.012.
 [1955 c.80 §8; 1971 c.514 §41; 1971 c.727 §113; 1983 c.48 §3]

 372.370 [1955 c.80 §9; 1971 c.514 §42; repealed by 1971 c.727 §203]

 372.380 [1955 c.80 §10 1971 c.514 §43; repealed by 1971 c.727 §203]

 372.400 Petition for withdrawal of area from district; notice; hearing.
 (1) The landowners within a district may petition the county board for withdrawal of a designated and described contiguous area lying along the boundary of and included in the district.